Professors of Distinction

 The honorific title College Professor of Distinction is reserved for scholars and artists of national and international distinction who are also recognized by their College peers as teachers and colleagues of exceptional talent.

-Jeffrey N. Cox and John P. Cumalat have been named College Professors of Distinction in 2014 by the College of Arts & Sciences in recognition of their exceptional service, teaching and research.
+Susan K. Kent, Carole E. Newlands and Richard K. Olson have been named College Professors of Distinction in 2015 by the College of Arts & Sciences in recognition of their exceptional service, teaching and research.